Gigaspaces/xap-docs/site/content/release_notes/121whats-new.markdown

 ## GS-Agent enhancements

-GS-Agent has received the following enhancements:

-* Help screen: run gs-agent with `--help` or `-h` to get a help screen explaining how to use it.
-* Zero Defaults: run gs-agent with `--zero-defaults` or `-z` to disable the default services. e.g. `gs-agent -z gsa.gsc 1' starts a single container, without explicitly disabling the global lus and gsm.
+GS-Agent now supports a new, user-friendly syntax.
+For example, to start 2 GSCs simply specify `--gsc=2`.

+The old syntax is still supported for backwards compatibility.

-{{<infosign>}} For more information see [gs-agent options](/xap121adm/the-runtime-environment.html#gs-agent-options).
+{{<infosign>}} For more information see [gs-agent options](/xap121adm/the-runtime-environment.html#gs-agent-options) (or run gs-agent with `-h`)

 ## Simplified Replication Configuration for Transactions